 OK, so you’ve gotten past the basics of participating in a Zoom meeting, and you want to learn more.
-You can try any of these on a call you’re on with friendly folks, or you can do a test meeting, as described in our Zoom Basics guide.
+You can try any of these on a call you’re on with friendly folks, or you can do a test meeting – just go to https://zoom.us, and choose “host a meeting” and you can be in a meeting all by yourself to test things out.

 You’ll notice several times I say “you MAY see.”
 That’s because Zoom displays a little differently depending on what device you’re on (PC, Mac, Chrome book, iPhone…) and on what settings your meeting host has enabled.
 So sometimes you just won’t have an option that I describe here.
 Use the Zoom support guides for more information.